 1 – Control the Insects

 Bugs and insects are the enemies of many green plants.
-They either share your plant’s food or eat the plant itself for food.
+They either share your plant’s food or use the plant itself for food.

 2 – Mind the Temperature

-Kalanchoes aren’t picky plants and they often comfortably live at room temperatures.
-The plant will continue to grow and bloom as long as the temperature ranges between 55 °F and 80 °F.
+Kalanchoes aren’t picky plants and can comfortably live at room temperatures.
+They’ll continue to grow and bloom as long as the temperature ranges between 55 and 80°F.

 However, if you live in an area where the weather is extreme on either end, you should use air conditioners or heaters to keep the Kalanchoe within accepted temperatures.